Yushikuni/local_message/README.md

 - Fix bugs

 ## POPUP, AJAX and more
-- Add PopUp
-- Add AJAX
+- Add PopUp with AJAX spinner